With so many countries, Europe has an overwhelming amount of culture, history, and great vibes. These are the best cities in Europe to visit.

 There are several ancient ruins and Roman monuments, including the Colosseum, which are a must-see for history lovers.
 In addition, Rome is home to some of the most famous landmarks in the world, such as the Pantheon and St. Peter’s Basilica.

-Finally, Rome is a very romantic city and is perfect for a couple’s getaway.
-Check out these best day trips from Rome, Italy while you are there.
+Finally, Rome is a romantic city perfect for a couple’s getaway.
+Check out these best day trips from Rome, Italy, while you are there.

 See Related: How Much is a Trip to Italy: Average Cost Per Day

 Dublin, Ireland, is a must-visit city for those who love literature.
 Dublin is home to Trinity College, where you can find the Book of Kells.
 The Little Museum of the Dublin Parliament and the National Museum in Ireland are also worth a visit.

 The Castle and the Kilmainham Gaol are also popular tourist attractions in Dublin.
 There are several popular tourist attractions in Dublin that are worth visiting.
 These attractions include Trinity College, the Little Museum of the Dublin Parliament, the National Museum in Ireland, the Castle, and the Kilmainham Gaol.

 In addition, Dublin is home to some great pubs serving Irish fare and great-tasting ales.
 I think you’ve heard of Guinness before, it just tastes different in Dublin.
 Once you know, you know.

 See Related: Cheap Places to Visit in Europe

 Copenhagen, Denmark is a beautiful city that is home to some of the most popular tourist attractions in Europe.
 Some of the most popular tourist attractions in Copenhagen include Tivoli Park, Rosenborg Castle, and Nyhavn.